-Jussara Lee is a native Brazilian of Korean heritage who has developed a small –scale business operation in which luxury fashion and sustainable practices work in tandem.
-Since moving to New York City in 1987 to study at the Fashion Institute of Technology, she has designed collections under her signature label that were embraced by prominent retailers such as Barneys and Bergdorf Goodman.
-For the past 15 years the company has evolved to a focus on hand-tailored, locally produced, custom-made clothes as a means to shift its practices to an environmentally conscious and social enterprise.
-Hitherto, Jussara Lee has implemented systems and adopted methods that have enabled us to make clothes with low impact to the environment, leading to the formation of the Sustainable Luxury Business Model.
+I am a native Brazilian of Korean heritage and have developed a small –scale business operation in which luxury fashion and sustainable practices work in tandem.
+Since moving to New York City in 1987 to study at the Fashion Institute of Technology, I have designed collections under my signature label that were embraced by prominent retailers such as Barneys and Bergdorf Goodman.
+In the past 18 years my company has evolved to a focus on hand-tailored, locally produced, custom-made clothes as a means to shift our practices to a social and environmentally conscious enterprise.
+Hitherto, I have implemented systems and adopted methods that have enabled us to make clothes with low impact to the environment, leading to the formation of the Sustainable Luxury Business Model.

 Our custom made, hand-tailored clothes endure Lee's unparalleled aesthetics and standards while environmental friendly practices take precedence over everything.
 We achieve the best fit with the gentlest impact to our planet.

 The Sustainable Luxury Business Model was originated to foster a shift in the way people consume fashion.
 Although this model is built on the same foundation as a traditional one: surpassing fit, aesthetics, craftsmanship and quality; it challenges the perception of luxury, as sustainability takes precedence.
 This alternative model emphasizes the connection between a product, its source, its makers and the environment.
 This acknowledgement is empowering, placing the future and health of our planet back in our hands.